-What’s the best way to wash fruits and vegetables?
-And do you have to wash all fruit and veggies you bring into the kitchen, or are there some you can skip?
-It’s well known that produce can harbor harmful bacteria and viruses, including the germs from the hands of anyone who touched it before it reaches your shopping bag, as Chowhound Hobbert noted in a thread on Washing Fruits and Vegetables.
+COVID-19 crisis, it was common knowledge that produce can harbor harmful bacteria and viruses, including the germs from the hands of anyone who touched it before it reaches your shopping bag (as Chowhound Hobbert noted in a thread on Washing Fruits and Vegetables).Long before the

 But does giving your grapes a quick rinse under running water really remove those germs, or do you need to do something more, like soak your produce or use one of those fancy fruit and vegetable cleaners?